needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 ### Canvas

-1. Selected element has a blue border around it.
+1. Selected element has a blue border around it. `Tested`
-1. If there are multiple elements selected, no blue selection border or header should be displayed.
+1. If there are multiple elements selected, no blue selection border or header should be displayed. `Tested`
-1. Selected element has a title header displaying the type of the element if it has no name, otherwise the name.
+1. Selected element has a title header displaying the type of the element if it has no name, otherwise the name. `Tested`
-1. Can be resized via handles on all 4 sides.
+1. Can be resized via handles on all 4 sides. `Tested`
-1. Canvas has a minimum size.
+1. Canvas has a minimum size. `Tested`
-1. Right-clicking an element in the Canvas opens the Copy/Paste/Duplicate/Delete/Rename context menu.
+1. Right-clicking an element in the Canvas opens the Copy/Paste/Duplicate/Delete/Rename context menu. `Tested`
 1. With an element selected, you can use the standard short-cuts and Edit menu to copy/paste/duplicate/delete it.
 The copied element and its children are pasted as children of the parent of the currently selected element.
 If nothing is selected, they are pasted at the root.
-1. Can click to select element.
+1. Can click to select element. `Tested`
-1. Selecting an element inside a template instance or C# type selects the parent instance or C# element.
+1. Selecting an element inside a template instance or C# type selects the parent instance or C# element. `Tested`
-1. Relative position elements have bottom, right, and bottom-right handles that change inline `height` and `width` styles.
+1. Relative position elements have bottom, right, and bottom-right handles that change inline `height` and `width` styles. `Tested`
-1. Absolute position elements have all four side handles and all four corner handles visible.
+1. Absolute position elements have all four side handles and all four corner handles visible. `Tested`
-1. Absolute position elements have four anchor handles visible to set or unset the `left`/`right`/`top`/`bottom` inline styles.
+1. Absolute position elements have four anchor handles visible to set or unset the `left`/`right`/`top`/`bottom` inline styles. `Tested`
-1. Absolute position elements can be moved by clicking and dragging, changing `top`/`right`/`left`/`bottom` inline styles depending on anchor state.
+1. Absolute position elements can be moved by clicking and dragging, changing `top`/`right`/`left`/`bottom` inline styles depending on anchor state. `Tested`
-1. Resize and position handles change different styles depending on anchor state (ie. if `left` and `right` styles are set, changing the width changes the `right` style - otherwise, changing the width changes the `width` style).
+1. Resize and position handles change different styles depending on anchor state (ie. if `left` and `right` styles are set, changing the width changes the `right` style - otherwise, changing the width changes the `width` style). `Tested`
 1. Canvas size is restored after Domain Reload or Window reload.
-It is reset when opening/creating a new document.
+It is reset when opening/creating a new document. `Tested`
-1. Canvas size is remembered per-document.
+1. Canvas size is remembered per-document. `Tested`
-1. When changing Width or Height in the Inspector, the corresponding resize handles in the canvas are highlighted.
+1. When changing Width or Height in the Inspector, the corresponding resize handles in the canvas are highlighted. `Tested`
-1. When hovering over elements in the Canvas, the corresponding entry in the Hierarchy is highlighted.
+1. When hovering over elements in the Canvas, the corresponding entry in the Hierarchy is highlighted. `Tested`
-1. When hovering over elements in the Canvas, all StyleSheets pane entries of style selectors that match this element are highlighted.
+1. When hovering over elements in the Canvas, all StyleSheets pane entries of style selectors that match this element are highlighted. `Tested`
 1. Canvas size is remembered for each asset and restored when loading the asset.
 It also means it survives Editor restarts.
 1. Clicking the root item (with the .uxml filename) in the Hierarchy displays the Canvas options in the Inspector:
     1. Can see and change the Canvas height and width.
+    1. Can set to "Match Game View" to lock the Canvas size to the size of the Game view.
+Resizing manually in the Viewport will turn this lock off.
     1. Can enable/disable custom Canvas background via checkbox on Foldout header.
     1. Can set the custom Canvas background color/image Opacity per Background mode.
     1. Can set the Canvas background to be a solid color via the Color Background mode.